Sam Korman, Korman, Sam, Sam Korman writer

 Hi.
-I (me, Sam) am a writer and strategist living in Chinatown, NYC (see pic).
-I offer copywriting, consulting, strategy, art direction & editorial.
+I (me, Sam) am a writer and strategist living in Brooklyn, NYC.
+I offer copywriting, consulting, strategy, naming, art direction, & editorial.

 Over the years, I’ve lent my words (and thoughts) to the likes of Verizon, Uniqlo, Walmart, and Cash App.
 And my writing about art (and culture) has appeared in Artforum, Art Review, The Believer, and frieze.

-And when I’m not doing any of that (i.e. on the weekend), I write about skateboarding for my blog waxingthecurb.nyc.
+And when I’m not doing any of that (i.e. on the weekend), I work on my skateboard magazine, PLANK.

 About